riemeri/AWS-Music-Uploader/README.md

-# AWS-Music-Project
+# AWS-Music-Uploader

-The goal of this project is to make a private online music streaming platform, for educational purposes.
-It will have at least 2 parts, an uploader application and a streaming playback application.
+This application is part of a of a project to make a private online music streaming platform, for educational purposes.
+This is the music uploader component of the platform.

 ## Installation
 Navigate to the directory where you wish to install the app using a CLI.